Shalha-Mucha18/AI-Sales-Assistant/README.md

 > “Recommend strategies to improve margins.”
 A team of specialized AI agents collaborates to analyze, reason, and respond intelligently.

-You can use this dataset to test purpose: https://drive.google.com/file/d/1Ee9kMYOjCWSf4pwg5HnqZi90JZcliR71/view?usp=sharing
+You can use this dataset for testing purposes: https://drive.google.com/file/d/1Ee9kMYOjCWSf4pwg5HnqZi90JZcliR71/view?usp=sharing

 ## 👥 The Multi-Agent System
 Each agent in the system has a **distinct role and responsibility**, coordinated through the CrewAI framework: